OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 The infrastructure creates a namespace for the web application in Kubernetes and the databases in Azure SQL.

 :::hint
-You’ll notice the **Check Database** and **Run Script** for the databases.
+You'll notice the **Check Database** and **Run Script** for the databases.
 Flyway requires the check database to perform the deployment.
 The **Run Script** step for the databases ensures I can run a basic "select 1" query on the database.
 The process of creating infrastructure will likely differ.
 :::

 ![Runbook process to create the backend infrastructure](create_infrastructure_backend.png)